 (b) (1) The assets of Connecticut banks may be invested in mortgage loans, subject to the general limitations set forth in this section.

-(2) Any such mortgage loan shall be secured either by (A) a first mortgage which is a first lien or (B) a mortgage which is subordinate to another mortgage or other mortgages, provided, in the case of a loan secured by a mortgage which is subordinate to another mortgage or other mortgages, which other mortgage or mortgages are held by a person other than the Connecticut bank, the real estate securing such loan is (i) residential real estate, or (ii) nonresidential real estate provided the loan does not exceed, at the time of origination, a loan-to-value ratio of fifty per cent, or (iii) nonresidential real estate in a loan transaction which, at the time of origination, exceeds a loan-to-value ratio of fifty per cent, provided the aggregate amount of all such loans made pursuant to this subparagraph (B)(iii) does not exceed, at the time of origination, twenty-five per cent of the equity capital and reserves for loan and lease losses of the Connecticut bank.
+(2) Any such mortgage loan shall be secured either by (A) a first mortgage which is a first lien or (B) a mortgage which is subordinate to another mortgage or other mortgages, provided, in the case of a loan secured by a mortgage which is subordinate to another mortgage or other mortgages, which other mortgage or mortgages are held by a person other than the Connecticut bank, the real estate securing such loan is (i) residential real estate, or (ii) nonresidential real estate provided the loan does not exceed, at the time of origination, a loan-to-value ratio of fifty per cent, or (iii) nonresidential real estate in a loan transaction which, at the time of origination, exceeds a loan-to-value ratio of fifty per cent, provided the aggregate amount of all such loans made pursuant to this subparagraph (B)(iii) does not exceed, at the time of origination, twenty-five per cent of the capital and surplus of the Connecticut bank.
 A loan which was included within the aggregate limit of subparagraph (B)(iii) of this subdivision subsequently may be excluded if the loan is repaid or if the applicable loan-to-value ratio is reduced to fifty per cent or below because of a reduction in principal or senior liens, additional contributions of real estate collateral, or an increase in equity value substantiated by a current suitable appraisal or evaluation.

 (c) “Real estate”, as used in this section, includes refrigerating equipment, dishwashing equipment, stoves and clothes washing machines, hereinafter called “household equipment”, used on the premises at the time of execution of the mortgage or substituted after the mortgage is executed if such equipment is specifically declared in the mortgage deed to be used as a part of the mortgaged realty, and if such mortgage declares that household equipment substituted for the original household equipment mentioned in such mortgage shall be part of the mortgaged realty.